rdforte/competitive-programming/README.md

 [Course A] --> [Course B] --> [Course C]

+_In order to take course C we need to take course B and to take course B we need to first take course A._

 “Topological sorting” helps solve the problem.
 **It provides a linear sorting based on the required ordering between vertices in directed acyclic graphs**.
 To be specific, given vertices u and v, to reach vertex v, we must have reached vertex u first.